 Set up cron

 cron—the UNIX task scheduler—is critical to Magento’s day-to-day operations.
 It schedules things like reindexing, newsletters, e-mails, sitemaps, and so on.
 A crontab is a cron configuration.
+You must install Magento services in the crontab, or some core functionality (as well as some third-party extensions) will not function properly.

-Create the Magento crontab
+Create the Commerce crontab

-The Magento crontab is inside
+The Commerce crontab is inside

 #~ MAGENTO START and